bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 };
 ```

-Now that the Elm program is embedded once the script is ready, we have to
+Now that the **Elm** program is embedded once the script is ready, we have to
 render the widget somehow using its internal API.
 Before continuing any
-further, let's update the View module and add a new div where we want the
+further, let's update the `View` module and add a new div where we want to
-widget to get rendered:
+render the widget:

 ``` elm
 # assets/elm/src/View.elm